Capital Improvement Projects (CIP)

 Groundbreaking Futures

 Projects were determined with the input of a citizen’s bond advisory committee and include the renovation of existing facilities, the addition of new facilities, and the expansion of our geographic reach within Bexar County.
-Construction projects include new Centers of Excellence allowing us to serve more students, residents and businesses than ever before.
-The bond also addresses the rapid expansion of IT and Technology demand in the learning and student support enrollment area by funding ongoing infrastructure development.
+20 out of 24 projects have been completed, including the construction of two new Community Education and Training Centers with a third center under development.

 We are grateful for the community’s support of our vision for the future.